sxs-collaboration/WelcomeToSXS/CodeOfConduct.md

 ### Ombudsperson

-The Ombudsperson (currently Geoffrey Lovelace, email *ombudsperson@black-holes.org*) is a senior member of the collaboration, either faculty or a senior researcher, who offers confidential, neutral, and informal conflict resolution services to members of the SXS Collaboration.
+The Ombudsperson (email *ombudsperson@black-holes.org*) is a senior member of the collaboration, either faculty or a senior researcher, who offers confidential, neutral, and informal conflict resolution services to members of the SXS Collaboration.
 All collaboration members should feel free to contact the Ombudsperson to informally and confidentially discuss any concerns that they might have regarding conflicts, problems, violations of the code of conduct, or any other concerns they might have.

 After speaking with Ombudsperson, if you wish, you can choose to ask the Ombudsperson to bring your concerns to the attention of the SXS